Kleinburg

-Kleinburg is an unincorporated village in the city of Vaughan, Ontario, Canada.
+Kleinburg is a suburban historic village in the City of Vaughan, Ontario, Canada.
 It is home to the McMichael Canadian Art Collection, an art gallery with a focus on the Group of Seven, and the Kortright Centre for Conservation.
-In 2001, the village and its surrounding communities had a population of 4,595; the village itself has 282 dwellings, with a population of 952.
-Kleinburg comprises a narrow section of hilly landscape situated between two branches of the Humber River.
-The historic village is bounded by Highway 27 on the west and Stegman’s Mill Road to the east.
-Kleinburg has subsumed the nearby hamlet of Nashville, but it has not itself been fully subsumed into the main urban area of Vaughan.
+In 2001, the village and its surrounding communities had a population of 4,595; the historic village itself has 282 dwellings, with a population of 952 and is situated between two branches of the Humber River.
+The historic village is bounded by Highway 27 on the west and Stegman's Mill Road to the east.
+Kleinburg has subsumed the nearby hamlet of Nashville, but it has not yet itself been fully subsumed into the main urban area of Vaughan.

 Geography

-The village is located between two branches of the Humber River, and features dense forests throughout its 1.05 km² of land area.
-Its northern and western peripheries are primarily agricultural.
+The historic village is located between two branches of the forested Humber River valley.
+The district at-large consists mainly of semi-rural estate-style residential in the north, a small suburban residential area in the south (bordering Woodbridge), the newer and larger suburban "New Kleinberg" in the west, and the wide valley of Humber River's eastern branch in the east.